Aaron Nielson

 Aaron Lloyd Nielson (born 1980) is an American lawyer and legal scholar who served as the solicitor general of Texas from 2023 to 2025.
-He is a professor of law at The University of Texas School of Law (UT) and an expert on the Administrative Procedure Act.
+He is a professor of law at Brigham Young University (BYU) and an expert on the Administrative Procedure Act.
 In 2020, he was appointed by the U.S. Supreme Court to argue the case Collins v.
 Yellen (2021).

 Education

 In 2003, Nielson graduated summa cum laude with a Bachelor of Arts in economics and political science from the University of Pennsylvania, where he won the university's Robert Holtz Memorial Award as the most outstanding graduate in the field of political science.
 He then received a scholarship to study in England at the University of Cambridge, receiving a Master of Laws (LL.M.) with first-class honours as a member of Trinity Hall in 2006 specializing in global competition and international commerce.
 Upon returning to the United States, Nielson earned his Juris Doctor (J.D.) degree, magna cum laude, from Harvard Law School in 2007.